es-ude/denspp.offline/README.md

 their input will be merged with the main branch.
 Further informations about this software framework are described in the paper at the end of the readme file.

 If you create a new repo and you want to use the functionalities of this Python tool.
-Then please initilise the project.toml using uv and write the following code into the terminal.
+Then please initialise the project.toml using `uv` and write the following code into the terminal.
 ```
 uv add "git+https://github.com/AErbsloeh/denspp.offline.git"
 ```
-After initlialisation, then run the following code to initialize the project.
+After initialisation, then run the following code to create the project folder structure.
 ```
 python ./denspp/offline/init_project.py
 ```